ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc credential get`
 {: #cs_credential_get}

-If you set up your {{site.data.keyword.cloud_notm}} account to use different credentials to access the IBM Cloud infrastructure portfolio, get the infrastructure user name for the region and resource group that you are currently targeted to.
+If you set up your {{site.data.keyword.cloud_notm}} account to use different credentials to access the IBM Cloud infrastructure portfolio, get the infrastructure username for the region and resource group that you are currently targeted to.
 {: shortdesc}

 ```